9 Hooper Street, on the opposite corner to the Petersfield pub, was a grocer’s shop for many years.

 For roughly three decades the shop was run by the Wheeler family.
-Wesley Wheeler was born in 1855 in Steeple Morden near Royston, and was baptised in the Steeple Morden Methodist Church.
-His wife Grace was born in Cambridge.
-In 1881, before moving to Hooper Street, they lived in Bridge Street.
+In 1881, before moving to Hooper Street, Wesley and Grace Wheeler lived in Bridge Street.
 Wesley was already a grocer, but they supplemented his earnings by renting a room to a 19 year-old lodger, John Thursby, an undergraduate at Trinity College.

 Wesley and Grace had five children, of which two died young but three appear in later census records.
-George, born in 1880, became a grocer’s assistant, and by 1911 he had left home and had a wife and young son.
-Percy, born 1885, was living at home in 1911 and working for the family shop.
-Winifred, born 1893, was working as the family’s housekeeper in 1911, as her mother had died two years earlier.
+George became a grocer’s assistant, and by 1911 he had left home and had a wife and young son.
+Percy was living at home in 1911 and working for the family shop.
+Winifred was working as the family’s housekeeper in 1911, as their mother had died two years earlier.

 In 1939 the shopkeeper was Ethel Kemp.
 She was born in 1888 in Thetford, Norfolk, the daughter of a baker.
 She had apparently taken over the business from her sister Rose, who is listed as the shopkeeper in trade directories from 1931.
 In 1939 Ethel was living there with a friend, widow Sarah Kellengray, and a lodger, Frederick Mansfield.
 She died in 1979, aged 90, and was still listed on the electoral register for 9 Hooper Street in 1966.